Connor-McCartney/Connor-McCartney.github.io/_pages/misc/malloc-and-tcache.md

 <br>

-We are freeing something that has never actually been malloc'd, so we have to trick it into looking like it has
+We are freeing something that has never actually been malloc'd, so we have to trick it into looking like it has (otherwise free will error)

 <br>